moleculerjs/awesome-moleculer/README.md

 ### Videos
 - [Microservices 4 Real - Martín Acosta](https://www.youtube.com/watch?v=FrL8at9qGrQ)  - Talk _in Spanish_ from the JSDayUY 2017 about how a developer that used to work on monolithic apps started to learn and create a complete production app using a microservices architecture on top of Moleculer. [repo](https://github.com/tinchoz49/microservices-for-real)
 - [An Introduction to Moleculer JS](https://www.youtube.com/watch?v=t4YR6MWrugw)  - Video tutorial explaining Moleculer's core concepts and [template project](https://moleculer.services/docs/0.13/usage.html#Create-a-Moleculer-project)
+- [Обзор MoleculerJS](https://www.youtube.com/watch?v=H8gl5IpDWKA)  - The video is in Russian
 ## Examples
 ### Repositories
 - [Conduit](https://github.com/moleculerjs/moleculer-examples/tree/master/conduit)  - Moleculer + Moleculer Web + Moleculer-DB + MongoDB + JWT + Redis Cacher + Docker